terabyte/k8s-demo/kubernetes.md

 We just built a service from writing python all the way to having it running in a real k8s cluster!

+It turns out, it is considered "bad form" to use a port forward to actually expose a service though.
+Instead, you should expose the deployment.

+    $

+## Services Depending on Services

+Let's leave aside our `server` app, and instead consider two microservices - `persistence_server` and `hash_server`.
+These simple python services represent what might be a database and a front-end web app, respectively.
+The persistence server will give a unique integer piece of data each time it is called (persistence is not kept across runs, however, for simplicity's sake - maybe we'll implement that later?).
+The `hash_server` will request an integer from the persistence service for each request, then it will run sha256 on it, and return both results.
+So here we have a set of interacting services with the following properties:

+* There must be exactly one persistence server (if there were two copies, their resutls might conflict)
+* There must be one or more hash servers, they can scale horizontally.
+* Each hash server must be able to find the persistence server
+* External users will want to call the hash server's API.

+How do we set this up?
+First, let's follow the pattern above and ensure we understand how these services work without containers, and then in raw docker.

+    $ ./persistence_server/persistence_server.py 8081 &
+    [1] 12431
+    ('Started http server on port ', 8081)
+    $ ./hash_server/hash_server.py 8080 localhost:8081 &
+    [2] 12722
+    ('Started http server on port ', 8080)
+    $ curl http://localhost:8080/ | tail -n1 | jq
+      % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current Dload  Upload   Total   Spent    Left  Speed
+      0     0    0     0    0     0      0      0 --:--:-- --:--:-- --:--:--     0127.0.0.1 - - [16/Oct/2018 18:15:19] "GET / HTTP/1.1" 200 -
+    127.0.0.1 - - [16/Oct/2018 18:15:19] "GET / HTTP/1.1" 200 -
+    100   251    0   251    0     0   130k      0 --:--:-- --:--:-- --:--:--  245k
+    {
+      "data": {
+        "number": 1,
+        "hash": "6b86b273ff34fce19d6b804eff5a3f5747ada4eaa22f1d49c01e52ddb7875b4b"
+      }
+    }
+    $ echo -n "1" | sha256sum
+    6b86b273ff34fce19d6b804eff5a3f5747ada4eaa22f1d49c01e52ddb7875b4b  -

+Whelp, looks like all is well!
+Good times.
+But now, we need to do it in docker, and we need to tell the docker container running the hash server how to find the persistence server.
+How does this work?

 # Scaling your application...

 TODO